 19. Bombay Green Mangoes

-Rich in flavor and aroma, the Bombay Green mango is a one-of-a kind that features a greenish-yellow skin and juicy flesh.
+Rich in flavor and aroma, the Bombay Green mango is a one-of-a kind that features greenish-yellow skin and juicy flesh.
 The popularity of these unique fruits extends throughout India due to their remarkable taste.

 20. Chausa Mangoes